agileteams/manager-README/README.md

 ### What makes 1:1s the most valuable for you?

+In 1:1 with a member of my team, hearing what's on their mind - what's going well, what isn't, and why - and exploring together what options we have for making things better.
+Making sure my team knows that holding time and space for them is a high priority for me.

-Understanding how the environment around is affecting my role, my team, and my colleagues.
-Knowing that my manager cares enough about me and my role on their team to hold time for me in their busy schedule; making sure my team knows that holding time and space for them is a high priority for me.
+In 1:1 with my manager, or a skip level, getting a better understanding of how the environment around us is affecting my role, my team, and my colleagues.
+Knowing that they care enough about me and my role on their team to hold time for me (especially when we need to talk about impediments that are impacting my team) in their busy schedule.

 ### What are your goals for this year?
 And for the next 3 months?